winkerVSbecks/varun.ca-jekyll/_posts/2017-02-11-icon-component.md

 export default Icon;
 ```

-The `width` & `height` attributes are set to `1em` (adjust based on the aspect ratio of your icons).
+The `width` & `height` attributes are set to `1em`.
+If needed, adjust the values based on the aspect ratio of your icons.
 This will give us more flexibility to control the size of the icon.

 The component itself has two props:
 1. `type`: to pick which icon needs to be rendered.
 2. `className`: to allow us to add more CSS classes to `<svg>` element.

-So, the following will render a `cloud-with-snow` icon.
+The following will render a `cloud-with-snow` icon.

 ```html
 <Icon type="cloud-with-snow" />